What is the tourist tax?

-Some communes can ask holidaymakers staying in their territory to pay a tourist tax.
-They may also decide to exempt certain categories of holidaymakers.
+Some municipalities may require holidaymakers staying in their territory to pay a tourist tax.

-How can I find out the amount of the tourist tax?
+How do I know the amount of the tourist tax?

-Tourist tax is due per person per night.
+Tourist tax is payable per person per night.
 The amount varies:

-- depending on the type of accommodation (hotel, tourism, camping, etc.)
+- according to the type of accommodation (hotel, furnished tourist, camping, etc.)

-- and depending on whether the accommodation is listed or not.
+- and depending on whether the accommodation is classified or not.

-To find out the amount of the tourist tax payable, you can consult this service:
+To find out the amount of the tourist tax payable, you can consult this online service:

-In addition, the amount of the tax must be displayed at the lodging, the hotelier or the owner of the lodging and be shown on the invoice given to the holidaymaker
+In addition, the amount of the tax must be displayed at the lodger, the hotelier or the owner of the accommodation and appear on the invoice given to the vacationer

 It can also be consulted in the town hall or at the tourist office concerned.